dotrado/multi-label-text-classification/README.md

     The structure of document data:
     1. The first row means the id of this document.
     2. The second and third row is class label part.
 Class labels part will list class labels which come from TOPICS and PLACES.
-    3. The fouth row and fifth row is feature vector.
+    3. The fourth row and fifth row is feature vector.
 Feature vector is a list of string.
 The structure of each element of the vector is (term, frequency).

 2. vocabulary.csv:
     The data in vocabulary.csv is in the structure (term, index) which means the index of term in the term-vector.
 The point here is that the feature vector of all documents can construct a sparse matrix.
 Most of values of feature vector of a document are 0.
 Therefore, I want to store the mapping of term to index in vocabulary and then I only need to store the terms of which the value is not 0 in the document object for saving storage.